Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: Currys, BT and EE restocks available now
+PS5 stock – live: John Lewis and Very drop consoles as Currys and BT restocks continue

 Here’s the latest PlayStation restock news from Very, Game, Amazon and more

-Update 4 July: The PS5 is in stock at Base, the BT Shop, Currys and EE for existing EE customers.
+Update5 July: PS5 bundles in stock at John Lewis & Partners, Base, the BT Shop, Currys and EE for existing EE customers.
+The standalone console is in stock at Very.
 The PS5 could restock at Game this week.
 Read on for more information.

 Since its launch in 2020, the PlayStation 5 has been seriously tough to get hold of.
 Supply chain issues stemming from the global pandemic have brought the production of Sony’s latest games console to a near-standstill.